Skip to main content

 3. The second image (with or without a change) is displayed.

-4. The cycle repeats (image A, blank, image B, blank) until the participant detects the change or Max Cycles is reached.
+4. The cycle repeats (image A, blank, image B, blank) until the participant detects the change or the per-trial cycle limit is reached.

 Data Output